 Wunderkind sells identity resolution with triggered marketing on top.
 If that's the engine you need and can afford, buy it — a thin SMS layer won't replicate it.
 But if you backed into an enterprise suite because you wanted to send compliant texts and capture replies, you're paying for a category you didn't set out to buy.

-ReadySMS gives you registered SMS at a transparent per-segment rate with the carrier fee itemized, done-for-you 10DLC, native GoHighLevel sync, and a built-in dialer — plus 20 free test sends to confirm deliverability and a $25 credit when you submit 10DLC registration.
+ReadySMS gives you registered SMS at a transparent per-segment rate with the carrier fee itemized, done-for-you 10DLC, native GoHighLevel sync, and built-in AI and CRM — plus free test sends to confirm deliverability.

 Run your own numbers on the cost calculator, or check the full pricing tiers.
 And do confirm Wunderkind's current pricing and feature set with them directly — theirs is quote-based, and you should compare against real figures, not my summary.